Meibion Glyndŵr: Ciosg Talysarn

+Parti Lliw Meibion Glyndŵr

 Parti Lliw Meibion Glyndŵr at the grave of George Taylor in Abergele.
 John Barnard Jenkins is seen holding a wreath on the right, 1989.

-In July 1989, eight men wearing white shirts, sunglasses and black berets adorned with red, white and green feathers marched in a procession attended by 250 people in Abergele to commemorate the deaths of two alleged members of Mudiad Amddiffyn Cymru.
-The two, named Alwyn Jones and George Taylor, who are often referred to by Welsh nationalists as the "Abergele Martyrs", were killed when the bomb they were planting prematurely exploded on the eve of King Charles III's investiture as the Prince of Wales in July 1969.
-On the chest of the shirts was a badge labelled Parti Lliw Meibion Glyndŵr.
-Dewi Prysor and David Gareth Davies were among those within the colour party, and were later arrested on suspicion of involvement with Meibion Glyndŵr.
-Also present was Sion Aubrey Roberts, who was the sole individual that was later charged for involvement.
+In July 1989, eight men wearing paramilitary uniforms marched in a procession attended by around 250 people in Abergele to commemorate the deaths of two alleged members of Mudiad Amddiffyn Cymru.
+The two men, named Alwyn Jones and George Taylor, who are often referred to by some Welsh nationalists as the "Abergele Martyrs", were killed when a bomb they were planting outside a Department of Health and Social Security (DHSS) office exploded prematurely on the eve of Prince Charles' investiture as the Prince of Wales in July 1969.
+In previous years, the occasion had been marked in Abergele with similar paramilitary displays organised by the Welsh Socialist Republican Movement and the Covenant Society of the Free Welsh, which had resulted in police warnings for the wearing of political uniforms in breach of the Public Order Act 1936.
+The group's uniforms bore a badge bearing the name Parti Lliw Meibion Glyndŵr (lit.
+'Meibion Glyndŵr colour party') and featuring a heraldic white eagle, a symbol devised by Harri Webb that became commonly associated with radical Welsh nationalism since its popularisation by the Free Wales Army in earlier decades.
+Dewi Prysor and David Gareth Davies were among those within the colour party, both of whom were later arrested on suspicion of involvement with Meibion Glyndŵr and subsequently cleared.
+Also present was Sion Aubrey Roberts, who was the sole individual that was later convicted for involvement in the organisation.